Affine quiver Schur algebras and $p$-adic $GL_n$: The main result: The Isomorphism Theorem

 Note that $\mathbf{P}$ is an invertible power series in $\Lambda_{\bu_K}$.
-Hence the third assertion holds as well.
+Hence the third assertion holds.
 By definition of the modified quiver Schur algebra we have mapped all generators to the corresponding elements in $\ccS_\bi$ by identifying their action on the faithful representations.
-This implies that $\boldsymbol{\tau}$ is injective.
-By Proposition~\ref{generatingbetter}, the image of $\boldsymbol{\tau}$ contains a generating set for $\ccS_\bi$, so $\boldsymbol{\tau}$ is also surjective and hence an isomorphism. \endproof
+Thus, $\boldsymbol{\tau}$ is injective, and hence an isomorphism, as the image of $\boldsymbol{\tau}$ contains a generating set for $\ccS_\bi$ by Proposition~\ref{generatingbetter}. \endproof